 - Exposure to different medical specialties and associated clinicians and staff.

-- Enhancement of Medical/PA school applications, preparation for interviews, letters of recommendation from clinical providers.
+- Enhancement of Medical/PA school applications, preparation for interviews, and letters of recommendation from clinical providers.

 - And so much more!

 Scribes are expected to fulfill an 18-month commitment to the program after the release from training.
-Special consideration for a 12 month commitment after training may be given to full-time applicants in a gap year who are currently applying to Medical or Physician Assistant School.
-Full-time scribes work 40 hours per week, equating to 4 shifts per week.
-Part-time scribes work 20 hours per week, equating to 2 shifts per week.
+Special consideration for a 12-month commitment after training may be given to full-time applicants in a gap year who are currently applying to Medical or Physician Assistant School.
+Full-time scribes work 40 hours per week, equating to four shifts per week.
+Part-time scribes work 20 hours per week, equating to two shifts per week.

-Typical shifts include a 7am-5pm, 9am-7pm, 11am-9pm, and 5pm-3am; these shift times are subject to change based on department need.
+Typical shifts include 7 a.m. to 5 p.m., 9 a.m. to 7 p.m., 11 a.m. to 9 p.m., and 5 p.m. to 3 a.m.
+These shift times are subject to change based on department need.
 Scribe shifts are 10 hours long.
-During a single shift, the scribe will likely work with a variety of providers including doctors, residents, PAs and ARNPs.
+During a single shift, the scribe will likely work with a variety of providers, including doctors, residents, PAs, and ARNPs.

 Applicants must commit to work in all areas and locations of the Emergency Department.
-Our department has an Adult ED and Pediatric ED on the main hospital campus, as well as two free-standing EDs, Springhill and Kanapaha.
+Our department has an adult emergency department and a pediatric emergency department on the main hospital campus.
+Our department also has two free-standing emergency departments: Springhill and Kanapaha.
 A car or reliable transportation is necessary to ensure on-time arrival to shifts.